Organization context and scope

 - Resolving disputes arising during the implementation of the CBA;

 - Procedures to attend to all types of individual and/or collective grievances including those pertaining to gender-based violence and other forms of harassment.

 - The SOPs document should be provided in English and Arabic

 Deliverable 3: Consultation with stakeholders and dissemination report.

 - Consult with relevant stakeholders including the JTGCU and JGATE, among others, on outcomes of deliverable 2 and finalize the SOPs document accordingly.

-- Bachelor’s degree in Law or relevant field
+- Bachelor’s degree in Law or a relevant field

 - Demonstrated knowledge and experience in the Jordanian garment sector and social dialogue